What Policy Change Means for Women’s Health

 - In Iowa, an executive order limited in-clinic abortion.

-- United States (Sept.): The Office of Population Affairs, part of the Department of Health and Human Services, released the Title X Family Planning Annual Report: 2019 National Summary, which provides the first national and state data on the impact of the domestic gag rule.
+- United States (Sept.): The Office of Population Affairs, part of the U.S. Department of Health and Human Services, released the Title X Family Planning Annual Report: 2019 National Summary, which provides the first national and state data on the impact of the domestic gag rule.
 The report shows that the capacity of the Title X program to serve patients fell by 21% between 2018 and 2019.
 This decline represents only a partial picture of the damage the program sustained under the gag rule because the rule was finalized in March 2019 and had a staggered rollout, and entities began exiting Title X in large numbers only in the summer of 2019.

 - United States (Jan.): The Biden-Harris administration took its first step toward rescinding the Title X domestic gag rule.
 President Biden signed a presidential memorandum directing the Department of Health and Human Services to review the Title X regulations and consider whether to suspend, revise or rescind them.
-It may take several months to complete this action and restore funding to family planning clinics that left the Title X program as a result of the rule.

 Study states and partners